mikanmi/zxybackupcloser/README.md

                         specify the name of the pool or dataset to store the original pools.
   -v, --verbose         run with verbose mode.
   -n, --dry-run         run with no changes made.
+  -p, --passphrase      load encryption dataset with passphrase for diff.
   -u, --user            run on your normal user account.
 ```